rabihkodeih/bootstrap-transfer/README.md

 ###Usage

+You will need to reference jQuery and Twitter Bootstrap's CSS and JavaScript files somewhere in your templating *before* invoking bootstrapTransfer.

+It is recommended that you load these resources from a CDN, such as <http://www.bootstrapcdn.com/>.
+Using FontAwesome: <http://fortawesome.github.io/Font-Awesome/> as a replacement for Bootstrap's GIF-based icons is also recommended.

-First, in your html create a div and give it some id:
+In your html create a div and give it some id:

     <div id="test"></div>